lakshayg/vim-bazel/README.md

 * If the current file is a BUILD file, calls the command for all the targets in the BUILD file

+Some other general improvements:

+* Adds bazel-bin and bazel-<project> to the path so `gf` and other related command work seamlessly
+* Provides the :Bld command to jump to BUILD files

 Note: It is currently tuned for C++ development in the sense that the errorformat is set to recognize error messages from gcc/clang